Is the Bhagavad Gita Timeless?

 Many religions and spiritual leaders showed up at a time when it was helpful to create a shift.
 Moses revealed the ten commandments when the Jews, just freed from slavery, had no guidance to follow.
 Jesus came when Jews were getting caught in the rules and not thinking for themselves to remind them to seek the same wisdom from within.
 Buddha came when people were very dependent on their outward rituals.

 Maybe the Gita only came for a time period when people needed to define good and bad habits and learn to conquer the negative ones.
 Or could this be the thing that is timeless when many other religions have claimed to be timeless?
 Or could this book just be words on a page as described by one of the spiritual teachers I respect?
 Well, that is up to you to decide.

 What I can do, whether or not my interpretations are accurate, is offer you thoughts that feel relevant to today...in next week’s blog.
 Please stay tuned!
 I am making the five following claims and will explain them next week:

 There is no right and wrong.

 Focusing on overcoming karma, keeps you trapped in karma.

 One day, meditation will be considered a drug.

-If you want to be on the forefront of these discussions, please join the Bhagavad Gita in the New Age online book study group.
+If you want to review these discussions, you are invited to watch the recordings from the Bhagavad Gita in the New Age online book study group.

 There is some evidence that there really was a war and that the five Pandava brothers existed.
 Nevertheless, the whole battle is a fascinating allegory whether you agree with it or not.
 When you have time, I highly recommend Asha Praver’s free audio clips of the full story called the Mahabharata.